 Accrual Accounting

 Most large businesses use accrual accounting.
-Accrual accounting is also the standard for healthcare accounting.
+Accrual accounting is also the standard for healthcare accounting software.

 Accrual accounting means that income and expenses are recognized when they happen rather than when money changes hands.
 For example, the healthcare ERP systems at a hospital would record a service provided in January and its payment in February, utilizing accrual accounting.
 The alternative, cash accounting, goes by when cash exchanges hands and would count that expense on the February books.